 Please note that the panel members will be using a device to record your scores into a secure online system.

-The interview will be split into three 10-minute stations;
+The interview will be split into three 10-minute stations;:

 Portfolio

 In this station you will be interviewed about elements of your career and experience to date.
 The total time allocated for the Portfolio station is ten minutes.
 You will be assessed independently by two interviewers scoring in each of the following domains: Career Motivation, Learning and Development; Leadership and Team Involvement; Organisation and Planning; Communication – Information Giving; Academic.